dfgordon/sdpii/src/README.md

 ### Stashed Map Set

 Up to 48 map tiles can be stored in pages 212 - 223 of bank 2.
-The displaced memory can be saved for later restoration.
+The displaced memory can be saved for later restoration (see e.g. the Mapper program).

 DHRLIB users must issue `&bank` to stash the tiles, and `POKE 233,0` to use the stashed tiles.
 If this is not done, DHRLIB can still render maps, but the tiles will take up space in the lower 48K of main memory.